S-truong95/apimastery/README.md

 *Here's how to interact with our site...*
 <br>2.
 Use the navigation buttons at the top of the page to view **Subjects**, **Fields**, or **Scientists**.
 <br>3.
 When on the SUBJECTS page, click on the image to display all associated FIELDS.
-At the bottom of the page,
+At the bottom of the rendered page,
 you have the option to add a new FIELD that will be assigned to the selected SUBJECT collections.
 <br>4.
 When on the FIELDS page, clik on the image to display all associated SCIENTISTS.
-At the bottom of the page,
+At the bottom of the rendered page,
 you have the option to add a new SCIENTIST that will be assigned to the selected FIELD collections.
 <br>5.
 When on the SCIENTISTS page, click on the image to display details about the scientist.
 <br>6.
 Use the EDIT and DELETE buttons to update and remove any newly added entry.